Alchemistar/Basic-Encypted-Messaging-app/README.md

 After setting up the server with server.py you can run the arayüz.py and use the program.

-The plain buplic and private key.txt files are for debugging purposes.
+The plain public and private key.txt files are for debugging purposes.
 You should not share your private key.